asleepann/IBD-Assignment/README.md

 <img src="https://github.com/asleepann/IBD-Assignment/blob/main/images-for-report/graph_rank_error.png"/>

 According to graph, models with rank higher 10 are overfitting.
 Model with rank 10 produces lowest error after training, therefore, 10 is the optimal value for rank.
+Nevertheless, any predictions are better than baseline (average movie rating).

 ## Conclusion <a name="conclusion"></a>
 Our team successfully implemented the movie reccomendation system and run it on 2 different computers as a hadoop cluster.
 We gained some more DevOps experience of deploying a cluster on real devices.
 We also practiced in ML by applying a new regressor model and fine-tuning it.
 Finally, we practiced Spark framework for Scala for writing machine learning programs.